-Temperature: Average to warm 65-85°F/18-29°C. Don't expose Satin Pothos to temperatures below 65°F/18°C, even for a short time because cold air will damage the foliage of this tropical foliage plant.
+Temperature: Average to warm 65-85°F/18-29°C. Don't expose Satin Pothos to temperatures below 60°F/16°C, even for a short time because cold air will damage the foliage of this tropical plant.

-Fertilizer: Feed monthly spring through fall with a 20-10-10 liquid fertilizer diluted by half.
+Fertilizer: Feed monthly spring through fall with a 20-10-10 water-soluble fertilizer diluted by half.